yitsushi/go-misskey/CONTRIBUTING.md

 are tested with linter.

-Any other documentation lives under the `docs/` directory and use [Markdown][markdown] for these files.
+Any other documentation lives under the `docs/` directory and uses [Markdown][markdown] format.

 ## Additional Notes

 ### Issue and Pull Request Labels

-This section lists the labels we use to help us track and manage issues and pull requests.
+This section lists the labels we use to help track and manage issues and pull requests.

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

-**Type of Issue and Issue State**
+### Type of Issue and Issue State

 | Label | Issues | Description |
 |-------|--------|-------------|